mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 The main advantage of Gibbs sampling is that we do not need to tune the proposal distribution (like we need with Accept-Reject algorithm and we will do with Metropolis-Hastings algorithm below).
 Most of the time, it is easy to evaluate the conditional distributions.
 Conditionals may be conjugate and we can sample from them exactly.

 Disadvantages of Gibbs Sampling:
-1. We need to be able to derive conditional probability distributions.
+1. We need to be able to derive conditional probability distributions for each of the variables.
 2. We need to be able to draw random samples from contitional probability distributions.
+In other words, even if we can extract the conditional distributions they may not be known forms, so we could not draw from them.
 Where it is difficult to sample from a conditional distribution, we can sample using a Metropolis-Hastings algorithm instead - this is known as Metropolis within Gibbs.
-3. It can be very slow if parameters are corelated because you cannot take "diagonal" steps.
+3. As the correlation between variables increases, the performance of the Gibbs sampler decreases.
+This is because the sequence of draws from the Gibbs sampler becomes more correlated.
+4. Drawing from multiple conditional distributions may be slow and inefficient.

 For example, let's consider a bivariate normal posterior distribution such that: